 A doctor can be found negligent if they provide a patient with the wrong medication.
 A company can be found negligent if they put defective products on the market.
 In the case of automobile accidents, the at-fault party can be considered negligent if they engage in any of the following activities:

 Is Alabama a No-Fault State?

-Alabama is a fault-based state, which means that the person who caused the accident can be held responsible for any losses that the victim incurred.
+No. Alabama is a fault-based state for car accidents, which means that the person who caused the accident can be held responsible for any losses that the victim incurred.
 It must be established that the driver was negligent and caused the accident.
 Typically, that driver's insurance company would cover any of those losses.
 In a no-fault state, each driver's own insurance company will pay for the damages.